ceerRep/ZASM/README.md

-# This is a very very simple compiler
+# This is a very very simple ZASM compiler

 ## Usage
 1. binary only